Antoni Gaudi the Great

 Best Tourist Cards for Gaudi

-Savvy travellers can save time and money by investing in the Barcelona Pass or Go City All-Inclusive Pass.
-Check out our full length article on the best Barcelona tourist cards, where we can also get you a discount on certain passes.
+Savvy travellers can save time and money by investing in the Barcelona Pass, or else the Go City All-Inclusive Pass.
+Check out our full length article on the best Barcelona tourist cards, where we also offer you a discount on certain passes.

-Note: While the official Barcelona Card is not very useful for Gaudi-admirers, it includes free public transport and loads of museum entries.
+A Good Option: While the city’s official Barcelona Card is not very useful for Gaudi admirers, it includes free public transport and loads of museum entries.
 Tiqets.com offers a cool Barcelona Card + Gaudi Bundle, which suits the needs of most first-time visitors.

 Later in the article, we mention some more places where his handiwork and design elements turn up in the Catalan capital, as well as some of his constructions in Catalonia, Spain and abroad.